Aduril/react-basic/README.md

 * Run `git checkout tags/typestyle`
 * First page was enhanced for several style classes, which can be toggled
 * typestyle can be used for css specific behaviors, like transitions, media queries, etc...

+## Messy example

+* Run `git checkout tags/tictactoe-messy`
+* We see a messy example of a TicTacToe game
+* see it as a bad example